Meet the Teacher

 Ms. Jones teaches:

 Lisa M. Jones is an Elementary Music Specialist.
 Ms. Jones received her Honours Bachelor of Fine Arts in Music Degree from York University and graduated on the Deans Honour Roll.
 Her studies were focused on Piano Improvisation and Contemporary Styles with Casey Sokol and Elementary Music Education.
-In addition, Ms. Jones has completed her Orff Level I, II, and III certification at the Royal Conservatory of Music and is a member of Carl Orff Canada.
-Ms. Jones continues to participate in Professional Development Teacher workshops including: Orff Music for Children, Early Childhood Music Association, and Dalcroze Eurhythmics workshops and classes.
-Ms. Jones is a member of Dalcroze Canada and the Early Childhood Music Association.
+In addition, Ms. Jones has completed her Orff Music for Children Level I, II, and III certification at the Royal Conservatory of Music and is a member of Carl Orff Canada.
+Ms. Jones continues to participate in Professional Development Teacher workshops including: Orff Masterclass with Doug Goodkin, Orff workshops, Early Childhood Music Association, and Dalcroze Eurhythmics workshops and classes.
+Ms. Jones is a member of the Early Childhood Music Association.

 In addition to her studies at York University, Jones has continued to study music privately.
 She continues to develop her personal musicianship skills in piano, guitar, trombone, African hand-drumming, and recorder.
 Ms. Jones equally enjoys teaching and performing different musical styles including pop, classical and blues.